 Replanning.
 A selection from the Antal-Lusztig Collection

-Apart from featuring traditional genres of fine art (paintings, drawings and sculptures), the approximately 500-piece exhibition is made even more colourful by installations and videos.
-The display of folk art objects throw further light on the richness of visual culture and the act of collecting.
-There is a separate education section for children to help them get familiar with the works and interpret them.
+Apart from featuring traditional genres of fine art (paintings, drawings and sculptures), the approximately 400-piece exhibition is made even more colourful by installations and videos.
+The display of folk art objects throws further light on the richness of visual culture and the act of collecting.
+Interactive technical devises enhance visitor experience, the separate education section help children to get familiar with the works and interpret them.